James Drescher: Career

 In 2018, he was hospitalized and underwent surgery to remove his gallbladder.
 The Mighty Mighty Bosstones, Sheer Terror, Killing Time held a concert to raise funds for his medical bills.
 There was also a GoFundMe campaign on his behalf.
+Following his recovery he began touring with Murphy's Law again in 2019.

 On May 4, 2023, Drescher along with various friends were celebrating the one year anniversary of the death of musician Howie Pyro.
 During the celebration, Pyro's former D Generation bandmate Jesse Malin suffered a rare spinal cord stroke that left him paralyzed from the waist down.
 Drescher carried Malin from the restaurant into a nearby apartment from where he was taken to Mount Sinai Hospital.

+Views on music

+Unlike many of his New York hardcore contemporaries, Drescher does not touch upon politics or religion in his lyrics, instead opting for more comedic and light hearted songs.
+In a 2026 interview he stated:

+With Murphy's Law, I don't get involved in the politics.
+Politics separates people, religion separates people, and I don't like people separate.
+I like people together.
+I'm all about singing dumb, ignorant, fun songs about silly shit and making people laugh and forget; hopefully forget about politics for the hour I'm up there and forget about their problems and forget about what's on TV and forget about their parents or their divorce or death or whatever.
+I want to be a positive, fun influence to somebody where they could come in for an hour and go, "Holy shit, I forgot about everything.
+I just had a great time, wow, this is great."

+Personal life

+Drescher still resides in Astoria, Queens where he spent his childhood.
+Outside of music he builds motorcycles, does carpentry and welds.
+He also competes in motorcycle racing.